 ickledot takes photos - of people 'doing stuff'!

 As you will have seen, the photography is centred on rugby union. ickledot loves to capture the passion and athleticism within this wonderful game.
 Yes, it's great to have a background of thousands of cheering fans but the game is the game, even when viewed only by the proverbial 'one man and his dog'.
-Played by men, women, girls or boys, it demands speed, strength, teamwork and a willingness to go through levels of pain. ickledot admires the people who play this game so much and he hopes this respect is reflected in his work.
+Played by men, women, girls or boys, it demands speed, strength, teamwork and a willingness to go through levels of pain. ickledot admires the people who play this game so much and he hopes this is reflected in his work.

 ickledot has been seen on the touchline of many Yorkshire clubs and has also taken photographs of the county's representative sides at senior and junior levels, both men and women.
-This has taken him to Twickenham no less than three times.
+This has taken him to Twickenham no fewer than four times.
 In 2015 ickledot became home photographer for Doncaster Knights Rugby Union Club which currently plays in the second tier of English rugby.
 In the spring of 2016 he was lucky enough to photograph them in their quest for Premiership status, including an exciting second-leg final play-off at Bristol Rugby Club - they won the game but narrowly failed to gain promotion.

 In 2017 ickledot was asked to photograph the England Women's squad in a training session at Bishop Burton College in East Yorkshire.
 He also provided images to Gilbert Rugby for their social network campaign during the Women's Rugby World Cup.
 Some of his images were also used in a film created for the RFU.